Configuring the Canada Post Addon

 page last edited on 28 December 2016

-Canada Post module configuration settings are ported into X-Cart automatically after hitting the ‘Register’ button on the module settings page.
+Canada Post addon configuration settings are ported into X-Cart automatically after hitting the ‘Register’ button on the addon settings page.

-However, it may still be necessary to adjust some parcel characteristics afterwards or you may prefer to configure the module manually.
-To do so hit the ‘Configure manually’ button on the module settings page.
+However, it may still be necessary to adjust some parcel characteristics afterwards or you may prefer to configure the addon manually.
+To do so hit the ‘Configure manually’ button on the addon settings page.
 You can access this page using one of the following methods:

 In the Store setup -> Shipping section of your X-Cart store’s Admin area select the Canada Post shipping method in the Settings tab: